NSHipster/articles/2013-02-25-nsassertionhandler.md

 ---

-`NSAssertionHandler` reminds us of the best practices around articulating our expectations as programmers, and provide a convenient mechanism to override behavior in those exceptional cases.
+`NSAssertionHandler` reminds us of the best practices around articulating our expectations as programmers through assert statements.

 But if we look deeper into `NSAssertionHandler`—and indeed, into our own hearts, there are lessons to be learned about our capacity for kindness and compassion; about our ability to forgive others, and to recover from our own missteps.
 We can't be right all of the time.
 We all make mistakes.
 By accepting limitations in ourselves and others, only then are we able to grow as individuals.